The semi-analytic theory and computation of finite-depth standing water waves: Preliminaries

 \subsection{Bell polynomials and the exponential of a power series}

-Before proceeding further, we observe that in the equations of the previous section, there appear terms involving the hyperbolic sine and cosine of integer multiples of the height function, $h(t)$, which has a Stokes expansion in powers of $\epsilon$.
-We use the following recursive formula to define the complete Bell polynomials \cite{bell1934exponential}, which are fundamental in many settings of combinatorics:
+In the equations of the previous section, there appear terms involving the hyperbolic sine and cosine of integer multiples of the strip width, $h(t)$, which has a Stokes expansion in powers of $\epsilon$.
+An efficient formula \cite{bell1934exponential} to re-expand the exponential of a power series is given by